JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/portfolio/Masters year/CDP project.md

 Commercial development practice module.
 This module is aimed at introducing students to the "real" world of software development.
 As such I am in a team working with a real world client to deliver a piece of software.
-In this case my team and I are using agile principles to develop a offshore wind turbine virtual reality training software.
+In this case my team and I are using agile principles to develop an offshore wind turbine virtual reality training software.